Working together: Sets of twins share careers in health care

 Elizabeth Hilbert and Rebecca Trapp

-Elizabeth Hilbert and Rebecca Trapp are fraternal twins who work at The James Cancer Hospital and Solove Research Institute.
-Beth is a social worker in the emergency department, while Becky is a nurse practitioner, specializing in hematology and oncology.
+Elizabeth Hilbert and Rebecca Trapp are fraternal twins who work at The Ohio State University Comprehensive Cancer Center — Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC -— James).
+Beth is a social worker in the Emergency Department, while Becky is a nurse practitioner, specializing in hematology and oncology.

 Beth is one minute older than Becky, which she says accounts for why she’s always felt a bit “motherly” toward her “younger” sister.